Navigating Neurodivergence: Cultural Humility & Compassion

 Figure 1: Briony Tronson, Mask-Inner and Outer Self, 2022, Paint & Gold Leaf on Paper.

-As the mental health system still largely works within the constructs of the medical model of care, therapists are trained to understand and work within neurotypical frameworks.
+Our mental health care system still essentially works within the constructs of the medical model of care- and as such, therapists are often trained to understand and work within these more neurotypical frameworks.
 This can be deeply problematic, as neurodivergent individuals may feel pressured to adjust to these frameworks, often at the cost of their authenticity.
-This pressure can lead to masking, a phenomenon where neurodivergent individuals suppress their natural behaviours in order to fit in (e.g. with peers, within health contexts, the workplace etc…)
+This pressure can lead to masking, a phenomenon where neurodivergent individuals suppress their natural behaviours in order to fit in (e.g. in social situations, within health contexts, the workplace etc…)

 Research by Damien Milton (2012) on the concept of neurodiversity highlights that ‘masking’ can be an exhausting and damaging experience for neurodivergent individuals, as it involves continuously suppressing one’s authentic self to conform to societal expectations (Milton, 2012).
 This masking is often reinforced by societal norms that do not recognise neurodivergent ways of being, and the constant effort can lead to emotional burnout, anxiety and diminished self-esteem.